-“I asked my students to design a presentation which aimed to persuade me to raise money for their chosen charity through ocean swimming,” explains teacher, Tom Pembroke.
+“I asked my students to design a presentation which aimed to persuade me to raise money for their chosen charity through ocean swimming,” explained Tom Pembroke.

 “I was overwhelmed and completely humbled by the incredible effort they displayed in preparing their presentations.
-But there were two charities that stood out and both had extremely close personal stories for my students,” said Tom.
+But there were two charities that stood out and both had extremely close personal stories for my students,” he said.

-The two charities chosen were Kiss Goodbye to MS and The Kids’ Cancer Project, the latter chosen as a student in the class had survived childhood cancer and because one students’ little brother is currently battling neuroblastoma.
+The two charities chosen were Kiss Goodbye to MS and The Kids’ Cancer Project, the latter chosen because a student in the class had survived childhood cancer and because another students’ little brother is currently battling neuroblastoma.

 These swims were no different, as a teacher at St Pius X College Chatswood, Tom likes to encourage his students to get involved in their larger communities, to instill in them that no matter what their talents are they can make a positive contribution.